tetracorp/k240/docs/_posts/2022-06-04-ship-hardpoints.md

 deal 1 damage.

 Due to a bug, the Warp Generator has no effect when used by aliens.
 The code which would check for it is missing.
+The sparkle effect still occurs, but they do not take reduced damage.

 ### Deflector